XiaBin520/RV-Core/README.md

-!!! note
-  To complete a RISC-V CPU core by chisel
+## To complete a RISC-V CPU core by chisel